 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Jeffrey Grant Weiner, MD, MSCI graduated from University of Toledo College of Medicine.
+Dr. Jeffrey Grant Weiner, MD, BS, MSCI graduated from University of Toledo College of Medicine.
 He completed residency at Monroe Carell Jr. Children's Hospital at Vanderbilt.
 He is certified by the The American Board of Pediatrics - Pediatric Cardiology The American Board of Pediatrics - Pediatrics and has a state license in Tennessee.

 Medical School: University of Toledo College of Medicine